Type to search posts and projects to navigate

 2. Dynamic relevance scoring to prioritize important information

-3. Standardized context exchange protocols enabling seamless agent handoffs
+3. Structured context exchange enabling seamless agent handoffs

 4. Automatic optimization of context window utilization